-• Choice of security provider: VisiSecure for C++ enables you to choose either an OpenSSL security provider or the default Certicom security provider.
-See "Specifying the Security Provider".
+• Authentication and Authorization: The Authentication and Authorization model are similar to VisiSecure for Java.
+This extends the capability of VisiSecure for C++ applications.

-- Authentication and Authorization: The Authentication and Authorization model are similar to VisiSecure for Java.
-This extends the capability of VisiSecure for C++ applications. - Security Services Administrator: The administration and configuration of VisiSecure is performed using simple-to-use properties. - Secure Transport Layer: VisiSecure utilizes SSL, the primary secure transport-level communication protocol on the Internet, as a secure transport layer.
-SSL provides message confidentiality, message integrity, and certificate-based authentication support through a trust model.
+- Security Services Administrator: The administration and configuration of VisiSecure is performed using simple-to-use properties. - Secure Transport Layer: VisiSecure for C++ utilizes standardized Transport Layer Security (TLS) which has evolved from the older SSL standards.
+This release includes support for TLSv1.3, TLSv1.2, TLSv1.1 and TLSv1.0.